 Trends: Once the reorganization event is complete, HR remains active in ensuring employee concerns are collected and addressed in an organized, efficient manner.
 Designating employees to manage and receive concerns from employees, while conducting periodic team meetings and maintaining an internal communications structure can go a long way toward managing employee expectations.
 If HR specialists are successful in addressing employee concerns, they may substantially improve the new company's chances of success.

 Updated to include guidance on conforming employer rules with the NLRA.

 Michael C. Jacobson discovers what issues force companies into mergers or acquisitions, what makes companies attractive for these types of deals, and what the risk factors for failure are.

 Company restructures like mergers or acquisitions are a tremendous opportunity for HR professionals to really shine.
 HR needs to be proactive in preparing for the restructure and should take the lead in gathering information from both companies (or more) and conducting a comparison study or a "cultural compatibility assessment."
 The results of that study are so significant that they can affect the price of the acquisition, set the course of the new company's trajectory, or even raise issues that cancel a merger or acquisition altogether.

-An employer may use this checklist to assist in the process of identifying, collecting and reviewing critical information to determine the risk factors involved in an organization merger or acquisition.
-This checklist may also be used to ensure seamless integration once the transaction has been completed.
+This checklist may be used to assist in the process of preparing for a merger and acquisition and determining the risk factors involved.
+It may also be used to ensure seamless integration once the transaction has been completed.